josh-williams-401-advanced-javascript/todo/README.md

 ```

 #### How to use your library (where applicable)
-Add new items to the to-do list to see them pop up on the left.
-Click on items to watch the count go up and down and to see the style of the list items change.
+Add new items to the to-do list to see them pop up on the right.
+Click on the pill on the top left of each card to watch the count go up and down and to see the style of the list items change.
+Delete an item by clicking the 'x' on the top right of each item.

 #### Tests